Identifying Common Home Electrical Problems

-Identifying Common Home Electrical Problems**

 Although you use electricity in your home every day, some electrical problems are easy to overlook or even ignore.
-However, even small electrical problems can add up into wasted energy, poor electrical performance, and even fire or shock hazards over time if not addressed.
+However, even small electrical problems can add up to wasted energy, poor electrical performance, and even fire or shock hazards over time if not addressed.
 Learning to spot some of the most common home electrical problems gives you the advanced warning you need to contact a residential electrician in northern VA for prompt electrical repair.

-    Your circuit breaker is designed to protect your home’s electrical system from overloads.
+Your circuit breaker is designed to protect your home’s electrical system from overload.
 When too much stress is placed on a given circuit, it will trip to shut off the flow of power before the circuit can overheat or sustain other damage.
-An occasional tripped circuit is not a cause for concern, particularly if you’ve temporarily placed a higher load than usual on your electrical system, such as running many appliances or electronics at once.
+An occasionally tripped circuit is not a cause for concern, particularly if you’ve temporarily placed a higher load than usual on your electrical system, such as running many appliances or electronics at once.
 If your system does trip, try using fewer appliances at once or plugging at least one appliance into a different circuit.
 However, if you notice that you are frequently tripping your circuit breaker during everyday use, it’s a sign that there is a bigger issue at play.
 Identifying the cause of a consistently-tripped circuit and repairing the problem is a job for a professional—contact your electrician to take a look and make any necessary repairs.